ency-l/Fiji-Scripts/README.md

 > *TODO: Change input method to folder*

-7. **FolderSplitandSave**
+7. **Folder_Split_ScaleBar_customizable**

-Takes folder of multichannel images, split them and save them to a different folder.
-This one currently has a bug where the last file in a folder won't be processed.

-> *TODO: fix the bug where one file will not get processed*
+General use tool that processes a whole folder of the same type of images.
+Allow user to choose between brightfield (only adds scalebar) and fluorescent multichannel (splits channel and adds scalebar to a composite image) and customize scalebar features.

 8. **generalPurposeAllOpenFiles_template**